akaiii/memory-bench/README.md

-measure memory and probe
+#measure memory and probe

-#need to modify tail pointer
+need to modify index and num